-RMIT has announced an Australia-first partnership with global tech education leader Udacity, which is set to bring Silicon Valley learning on Self-Driving Cars and AI Programming to Australia.
+RMIT has announced an Australia-first partnership with global tech education leader Udacity today, which is set to bring Silicon Valley learning on Self-Driving Cars and AI Programming to Australia.

 The new partnership is designed to address critical skills shortages in emerging technologies, while also providing a credit pathway into a traditional degree.

 A recent study from the Australian Industry Group found that 75 per cent of organisations in Australia reported skills shortages when recruiting for jobs relating to automation, big data and Artificial Intelligence (AI).

 To address these skills shortages and help fill growing job vacancies, RMIT has taken the lead in upskilling and reskilling Australians for the modern, digital workplace with the introduction of four new online courses: Australia’s first-ever Intro to Self Driving Cars online program, AI Programming with Python, Robotics Software Engineer and Front End Web Developer.

 The unique collaboration between Udacity and RMIT is inspired by a commitment to make upskilling in critical fields more widely accessible, and to serve a community of lifelong learners through an industry-led model.